tc39/proposal-eventual-send/README.md

 ## Platform Support

-All the above behavior, as described so far, is implemented in the *eventual-send-shim*.
+All the above behavior, as described so far, is implemented in the [Eventual Send Shim](https://github.com/Agoric/eventual-send) (TODO update to proposed API).
 However, there is one critical behavior that we specify, that can easily be provided by a conforming platform, but is infeasible to emulate on top of current platform promises.
 Without it, many cases that should pipeline do not, disrupting desired ordering guarantees.
 Consider:

 ```js
 let pr;